Ropalidia fasciata: Colony cycle

 Colonies are founded in the spring, most often by associations of multiple females.
 Females that hatched early the year before are referred to as 'foundresses', as they can choose to go on to found a new colony.
-R. fasciata has an annual, relatively long colony cycle that begins in April and continues into November or December.
+R. fasciata have an annual, relatively long colony cycle that begins in April and continues into November or December.
 The first group to emerge from the nest in the spring are females who quickly adopt forager or fighter roles in the colony.
 Potential foundresses and males emerge later in the summer.
 Males are commonly found in both established and newly founded nests, a quality specific to tropical eusocial wasps.
 Unlike many species of temperate wasps, females do not attack these individuals.
 Foundress survival rate from April until September can be as low as 1.4%, indicating that most foundresses die before the end of the season.
 However, nest densities are quite stable from year to year due to the species' flexible reproductive habits and persistence in nest maintenance and rebuilding.
 The qualities of R. fasciatas colony cycle are very similar to that of other primitively eusocial wasps.